South Carolina Off-Grid Laws: An In Depth Guide

 Rainwater

 Currently, there are no state laws about rainwater harvesting in South Carolina.
-Thus, it is generally considered legal to collect rainwater.
-There are no state or local incentives, such as free rainwater barrels, though.
+Thus, collecting rainwater is generally considered legal.
+However, there are no state or local incentives, such as free rainwater barrels.

-Be warned that mosquitoes are a big problem in South Carolina so you’ll want to make sure you have insect screens on your system so you don’t create a nuisance for yourself or your neighbors.
+Be warned that mosquitoes are a big problem in South Carolina, so you’ll want to ensure you have insect screens on your system so you don’t create a nuisance for yourself or your neighbors.

 Graywater Recycling

 Graywater recycling is legal in South Carolina and is regulated under Nonpotable Water Systems.
-You will be required to get a permit and follow regulations, such as putting up signs marking the water as nonpotable.
+You must get a permit and follow regulations, such as signs marking the water as nonpotable.

 You can read the law here.